JuliaWeb/LibSSH.jl/docs/src/examples.md

 command.

-The demo server is very limited and can only do one operation per-instance, so now we have to disconnect from it:
+The demo server is very limited and can only do one operation per-instance, so now we have to disconnect our client from it:

 ````julia
 close(session)